oss-review-toolkit/ort/website/docs/tools/scanner.md

 It is possible to configure multiple storages to read scan results from or to write scan results to.
 For reading, the declaration order in the configuration is important, as the scanner queries the storages in this order and uses the first matching result.
-This allows a fine-grained control over the sources, from which existing scan results are loaded.
+This allows a fine-grained control over the sources from which existing scan results are loaded.
 For instance, you can specify that the scanner checks first whether results for a specific package are available in a local storage on the file system.
 If this is not the case, it can look up the package in a Postgres database.
 If this does not yield any results either, a service like [ClearlyDefined](https://clearlydefined.io) can be queried.
 Only if all of these steps fail, the scanner has to actually process the package.

-When storing a newly generated scan result the scanner invokes all the storages declared as writers.
+When storing a newly generated scan result, the scanner invokes all the storages declared as writers.
 The storage operation is considered successful if all writer storages could successfully persist the scan result.

 The configuration of storage backends is located in the [ORT configuration file](../getting-started/usage.md#ort-configuration-file).